 Cymraeg

-The Welsh Government is working with Young Wales to engage with children and young people across Wales and gain a better understanding of their online experiences.
+The Welsh Government is engaging with children and young people across Wales to gain a better understanding of their online experiences.
 The newly established Keeping safe online youth group is made up of secondary school learners aged 13-16 who are being invited to share their views and perspectives on how best to support children and young people with online safety.

 Here is an interview with Carys-Megan James, one of the group members, following the first session, which took place in January 2023.